tomerwave/tomerwave/ReadMe.md

   role: Fractional VP R&D
   based: Tel Aviv

-  now: senior eng leadership for teams too early for a full-time VP
+  now: taking the VP R&D seat at a few startups, before they need a full-time one

   before:
     - Tonkean: founding engineer -> acquired